-- It is the basic source of biodiversity. - The genes found in organisms can form enormous number of combinations each of which gives rise to some variability. - Genes are the basic units of hereditary information transmitted from one generation to other - When the genes within the same species show different versions due to new combinations, it is called genetic variability. - For example, all varieties belong to the species Oryza, but there are thousands of wild and cultivated varieties of rice which show variations at the genetic level and differ in their color, size, shape, aroma and nutrient content of the grain. - This is the genetic diversity of rice.
+- It is the basic source of biodiversity. - The genes found in organisms can form enormous number of combinations each of which gives rise to some variability. - Genes are the basic units of hereditary information transmitted from one generation to other. - When the genes within the same species show different versions due to new combinations, it is called genetic variability. - For example, all varieties belong to the species Oryza, but there are thousands of wild and cultivated varieties of rice which show variations at the genetic level and differ in their color, size, shape, aroma and nutrient content of the grain.